-of affected s/ workers and placed in suitable em ers that are rehabilitated ployment or whose family ed in suitable employment FY 2022-23 (Current Financial Year) FY 2021-22 (Previous Financial Year) FY 2022-23 (Current Financial Year) FY 2021-22 (Previous Financial Year) Employees NIL NIL NIL NIL Workers 1 1 1 NIL
+Total no. of affected No. of employees/workers that are rehabilitar employees/ workers and placed in suitable employment or whose far members have been placed in suitable employed FY 2022-23 (Current Financial Year) FY 2021-22 (Previous Financial Year) FY 2022-23 (Current Financial Year) FY 2021-22 (Previous Financial Year) Employees NIL NIL NIL NIL Workers 1 1 1 NIL

-- 4. Does the entity provide transition assistance programs to facilitate continued employability and the management of career endings resulting from retirement or termination of employment?
-(Yes/ No) Yes - 5.
-Details on assessment of value chain partners:
+4. Does the entity provide transition assistance programs to facilitate continued employability and the management of career endings resulting from retirement or termination of employment?
+(Yes/ No) Yes

+5. Details on assessment of value chain partners: